yunchih/nfcollect/README.md

 compression and no compression is implemented).
 Trunks will be stored in a specific directory, which will be scanned by `nfextract` to extract all trunks.

-Due to communication with the kernel, **this program requires root privilege**.
+* Due to communication with the kernel, **this program requires root privilege**.
+* The maximum size of raw collection is configured by `storage_size`.
+When we received that many packets, further packets will overwrite starting from the begining, mimicing a rotation-based storage.
+Unfortunately, if compression is enabled, the reduced size will not be reflected because currently we calculate size only in term of raw size.
+Thus, user has to manually scale `storage_size` by compression ratio of their workload.

 ## Dependencies Installation